 Selected laboratory exercises paralleling the topics in BIOL 2114.
-The laboratory exercises for this course include the endocrine system, cardiovascular system, blood and lymphatic system, immune system, respiratory system, digestive system, urinary system, and reproductive.
-Required laboratory components include microscopic studies, physiology exercises, and dissections.
+The laboratory exercises for this course include the endocrine system, cardiovascular system, blood and lymphatic system, immune system, respiratory system, digestive system, urinary system, and reproductive system.

 Prerequisite: BIOL 2113 with a minimum grade of C; BIOL 2113L with a minimum grade of C. Corequisite: BIOL 2114.
 Contact Hours: 3